Informatievlaanderen/VSDS-LDESServer4J/ldes-server-infra-mongo/mongock-changesets/src/main/java/be/vlaanderen/informatievlaanderen/ldes/server/infra/mongo/mongock/changeset10/README.md

 The following configuration is needed to apply this changeset.

-This changeset updates the FragmentEntity and renames the attribute `numberOfMembers` to `nrOfMembersAdded` to better reflect its actual meaning.
+This changeset updates the TreeRelation in FragmentEntity so it uses LdesFragmentIdentifier instead of a string for its treenode.

 ```
 mongock: